hsukumaran86/UL-Code-Assessment/README.md

 Includes support for API versioning and Swagger documentation.

 ### MathService (Application Layer):
-Evaluates mathematical expressions using a custom evaluator.
 Implements the core business logic for expression evaluation.

 ### CacheService (Infrastructure Layer):
 Manages an in-memory cache for storing and retrieving previously evaluated results.
-Enhances response times by avoiding redundant evaluations.

 ## Testing